Quick and Easy Software

 The speech files used in Telltale games have changed over time, generally speaking there are 4 types of audio file used:

-- (.FSB) FSB audio - Seen in The Walking Dead and later games, these are standard FSB files.
+(.FSB) FSB audio - Seen in The Walking Dead and later games, these are standard FSB files.
 Different FSB versions and codecs have been used throughout the games.

 The way the files are stored has also changed.
 In earlier games (those released before Strongbad) the audio files were stored individually inside the Pack\Data\ folder.
 However later games packed the files inside a .ttarch bundle.
 To get at these files you have to get them out of the bundle first.